dcuartielles/bash_site/README.md

 ## Updates

+### 20220123: remove exercise numbers from the code files

+* Revised the file generation of code for not to include numbers, this was forgotten in a previous iteration of code.
+Remember that having file numbers in the code, while desireable, makes it hard for things to be sorted out in case the exercise numbers change
+* Revised folders for local images as well
+* TODO: add a property to avoid code generation upon course creation, to help those making their own code and not needing this service
+* TODO: code is starting to get big, I should plan for a day dedicated to cleaning and considering options

 ### 20220122: fix analytics script

 * The changes to the properties of code, affected the script *analyse_course.sh*, added a bunch of code to be able of checking the code types and checking whether templates are available